sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

     1. In the window that opens, "Test Hold - Sales Search_Export", you will see an Export key, select **Copy to clipboard**.

          ![](../Images/module4/lab15/28.png)
-    1. From the top of the window, select **Download results**.
+    1. From the top of the window, select **Download results.**(**Note**: You must use Microsoft Edge or Internet Explorer to download).
 A new browser page opens and a pop-up window displays asking if you want to open this file, select **Open**.

          ![](../Images/module4/lab15/29.png)